 In recent years, investment in Alberta's oil sands has been robust.
-From 2001 to 2011, an estimated \$133.4 billion was invested in oil sands projects.
-The oil sands investment reached \$21.6 billion in 2011.
-However, entering the latest wave of development, oil sands investment is increasing at a modest pace with an estimated \$125 billion in oil sands-related projects currently underway or proposed.
+From 1999 to 2010, an estimated \$101 billion was invested in oil sands projects.
+The peak of oil sands investment was in 2008 when annual investment reached \$20.7 billion.
+However, entering the latest wave of development, oil sands investment is increasing at a modest pace with an estimated \$170 billion in oil sands-related projects currently underway or proposed.